awmckinley/config/modules/soc.hn/README.md

 # Hacker News Client

-Terminal-based tools for browsing and interacting with Hacker News content.
+Tools for interacting with Hacker News.